itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 ```

-Replace **root** path also with your website path for any one of above configurations.
+Replace **root** path with your website path for any one of above configurations.
 <hr id="check">
 ## Check the configuration syntax before reloading the server
 Before reloading the configuration, test whether the configuration syntax is correct or not with the following command.